ScoutLogic

 The easiest way to give constructive dismissal is to communicate openly and honestly with your team and document the steps that have brought you to this position.
 For example:

-Try Resolving the Issue
+Try resolving the issue

 Usually, before an employee terminates their contract, they will try to solve the issue – whether informally or formally, either verbally or in writing.
 If the issue remains unsolved, you are within your right to provide constructive dismissal.